ttm/percolation/README.md

 - media\_rendering/ for general output of media (music.py, image.py, animation.py, table.py, game.py).
 - rdf
 - analyses/\*.py for standard analysis of some structures, results in assertions and data endorsements
-- measures/\*.py for measurement routines, data structures and values from initial data
 - triples/\*.py triples with information about files and notes
   - datasets.py for triples on the datasets of open linked social data with local and remote filenames
   - linksets.py for triples that link datasets (e.g. irc:Participant#hybrid po:sameAs fb:Participant#renato.fabbri)